ulitosCoder/fullstack-nanodegree-vm/vagrant/catalog/README.md

 ## Web application
 ------------------
--To use the web application use your favorite Web browser and open [this address](http://ec2-52-35-27-137.us-west-2.compute.amazonaws.com/)
++To use the web application use your favorite Web browser and open [this address](http://ec2-52-35-27-137.us-west-2.compute.amazonaws.com/)

-*You must login with Google+ to create/delete/modify your own categories, click on the link in the upper side of the webpage.
++You must login with Google+ to create/delete/modify your own categories, click on the link in the upper side of the webpage.

-*Once loged in
++Once loged in:

-   -click [Add New](http://ec2-52-35-27-137.us-west-2.compute.amazonaws.com/catalog/new) to create new categories -click Edit or Delte to the categories created by you.
+  +click [Add New](http://ec2-52-35-27-137.us-west-2.compute.amazonaws.com/catalog/new) to create new categories +click Edit or Delte to the categories created by you.
-   -Click on a category name to see the content.
+  +Click on a category name to see the content.
-   -If you created the category click on Add new item, to add items to your category.
+  +If you created the category click on Add new item, to add items to your category.
-   -Also you can Edit/Delet items only on the items of your categories.
+  +Also you can Edit/Delet items only on the items of your categories.